MARCH

 Innovation for a gender-equal future

-Part of the proceeds raised will provide five (5) female school leavers wanting to study in the STEM sector, do apprenticeships or non-traditional roles, with a $1000 assistance prize.
+Part of the proceeds raised provide three (3) female school leavers wanting to study in the STEM sector, do apprenticeships or non-traditional roles, with a $1000 assistance prize.

 Source: Australian Human Rights Commission